Our Aims and Objectives

 Find out more about the conference theme

-*Spam emails can sometimes follow having been harvested from public access web sources, and we would like to reassure you that (a) DSA would never sell or allow access to our mailing lists, and (b) any such emails should be treated as spam and deleted.*
+Scam emails can sometimes be received by delegates having been harvested from public access web sources, and we would like to reassure you that (a) DSA would never sell or allow access to our mailing lists, and (b) any such emails should be treated as spam and deleted.